microsoft/vcpkg-docs/vcpkg/commands/create.md

 }
 ```

-To launch an editor for the new files, run:
+To begin editing the newly created files, execute the following command:

 ```no-highlight
 vcpkg edit zlib2
 ```

-The created port is a starting point and will likely need to be edited to build correctly.
+It's important to understand that the port created by the `vcpkg create` command serves merely as a starting point and, in most cases, further edits are necessary for a successful build.

-Note: The `vcpkg create` command does not check whether the port name already exists within the vcpkg ports tree.
-This command is meant to serve as a starting place.
-For more guidance on adding ports to the vcpkg curated catalog please check out one of our [tutorials](..\examples\packaging-zipfiles.md)
+Be aware that the `vcpkg create` command doesn't verify the uniqueness of th eport name within the vcpkg ports tree.
+The purpose of this command is to provide a foundation for port creation.
+If you require more guidance on adding ports to the vcpkg curated catalog, we recommend referring to one of our [tutorials](..\examples\packaging-zipfiles.md)